austinmoehle/austinmoehle.github.io/birds.md

 48|American Tree Sparrow|6

-See the [labels file](samples/labels.txt) for a full list of the 48 birds in the dataset.
+See the [labels file](samples/labels.txt) for a full list of the 48 included birds.

----
-# Data Preprocessing
+## Data Preprocessing

-To classify bird-song audio using a convolutional neural network (CNN) model, the audio must be sliced into short snippets then processed using a Fourier transform (FFT) to generate a frequency-vs.-time spectrogram, which can then be fed into any standard CNN once properly scaled into a square greyscale image.
+To classify bird songs using a convolutional neural network (CNN) model, the audio is sliced into short snippets then processed using a short-time Fourier transform (FFT) to produce a frequency-vs.-time spectrogram.
+This 2D greyscale "image" can then be fed into any standard CNN once properly scaled and cropped.

 The FFT works as follows: a short-time window placed over the audio captures the frequency distribution of the sound at that instant in time.
 Sliding this window over the length of the data produces a 2D "image" that captures the frequency-vs.-time characteristics of the audio.
 Usually, a mel-scale (basically a log-scale) is used for the frequency axis.
 For this project, I used a Hamming window with an FFT size of 512 samples and window-overlap of 256 samples to produce 224x341 greyscale images (0 to 44100 Hz, 4 seconds wide).
 Later in the pipeline, a random crop is taken (224x224) then rescaled to an input shape (299x299) matching the base layer of the Inception-v3 network.
 The random crop in the time dimension served as data augmentation; note that the frequency dimension was not cropped in case absolute pitch proved useful for distinguishing songs.